Woolworths Group

 Call 000 (AUS) / 111 (NZ) in an emergency

-Creating Meaning and Purpose
+Reinforce Meaning and Purpose

 People respond to change more positively when they understand why it's happening, and how it connects to something meaningful.
 It reduces uncertainty, builds trust, and helps people see their role in what's changing.

-Creating Stability and Decisiveness
+Create Stability and Decisiveness

 When people don't know what to expect, uncertainty quickly grows.
 Consistent decisions, clear direction, and predictable routines provide a sense of stability and help people feel more in control.